The Woman in Black (play): Production history

-The play premiered in 1987 at the Stephen Joseph Theatre in Scarborough as a "Christmas ghost story".
+The play premiered in 1987 at the Stephen Joseph Theatre in Scarborough as a Christmas ghost story.
+The production was staged in a pub and was later retooled as a traditional proscenium staging for its London transfer.

+In late 1988 the play was staged at the Birmingham Rep Studio.
+This production was in Traverse stage format, with the action taking place between two facing blocks of audience seating on the studio floor, and on a balcony at one end.

 The play opened in the West End at the Lyric Hammersmith in January 1989, then moved to the Strand Theatre in February 1989 and subsequently transferred to the Playhouse in April 1989 and finally the Fortune Theatre in August 1989.
 Direction was by Robin Herford, the Set Designer was Michael Holt and the Lighting Designer was Kevin Sleep.
 The original London cast (1989) was Charles Kay as Arthur Kipps and John Duttine as The Actor.
 In publicity literature, the actress in the title role is surreptitiously listed as 'Vision', but was originally Bristol Old Vic Theatre School-trained Nicola Sloane.
 For the 30th Anniversary year the West End cast from May 2018-March 2019 was Richard Hope as Arthur Kipps and Mark Hawkins as the Actor, then from 19 March 2019 Stuart Fox with Matthew Spencer.

 Following the closure of the theatre due to the COVID-19 pandemic in the United Kingdom, the show reopened on 15 September 2021 and saw both Terence Wilton and Max Hutchinson returning to play respectively Arthur Kipps and The Actor.

-As of November 2022, Julian Forsyth now plays Arthur Kipps with Matthew Spencer still playing the Actor.

 On 9 November 2022, it was announced that the show would play its last performance at the Fortune Theatre on Saturday 4 March 2023.
+The final cast starred Julian Forsyth as Kipps and Matthew Spencer as The Actor.
+Upon closing, the production had played 13,232 performances and was the fourth longest running show in West End history and the second longest running play in West End history.
+Following its final West End performance in March 2023, the production transferred to a new UK Tour, opening at the Wolverhampton Grand Theatre in September 2023.

+Kenya

+The first overseas production of the play was at the Phoenix Theatre in Nairobi from 21 September to 6 October 1990.
+Arthur Kipps was played by James Ward and The Actor by Martin Worster, produced by James Ward and Gideon Nzoka.
+There were 14 performances, and reviews in The Standard, The Chronicle and The Daily Nation were all glowing.